How to Hunt Wild Hogs—Everything You Need to Know

 We tell each other lies as the afternoon wears on.
 When Thomas laughs, the whole stand shakes.
 Around 5, three deer materialize silently and work their way toward the feeder.
 It’s a mama, her offspring, and a button buck that the doe repeatedly chases off.
 Eventually, something beyond the feeder spooks them and they take off.

 Five minutes before legal light ends, five or seven hogs show up.
 He’d told me they generally sound like an army approaching, especially when the woods are this dry.
 But these make almost no sound.
-I put the scope on nice one but then it faces away.
+I put the scope on a nice one but then it faces away.
 Thomas is telling me to shoot, so I move right, to another hog.
 Thing is, they’re all black.
 As is the scope reticle.
 With so little light, I must judge where the pig’s shoulder is.
 I also have to center the reticle solely by the visible parts of the crosshairs.
 It’s not rocket science, but it’s apparently more than my brain can handle in the excitement of the moment.
 I fire, a cloud of dust rises by the feeder.
 “I believe you missed,” he says.

 I had.
 We looked all over for blood, which would have been easy to see on the dusty ground.
 We went out the next day and both sat in stands and drove around in the gator hoping to jump some pigs.
 We saw one group but they skedaddled well before we could get our rifles on them.
 Long story short, no pigs.
 Turns out hogs are just like deer or geese or turkeys.
 They’re all over the place until you pick up a gun or a bow, when they disappear as if they’d just gone extinct. ––Bill Heavey

-How to Track and Find Wild Hogs
+How to Scout for and Find Wild Hogs

 A hog’s prints are nearly square in shape and typically shorter than a similarly sized deer track.
 If the tip of the toe is blunt, a hog likely made it.